Year 2 - Owl

 Welcome to Owl Class!

-You will find everything you need to know about life in Year 2 in the documents below – the ‘Year Ahead’ Booklet, Weekly Timetable, Curriculum Overview and our Topic Map in addition to our current Homework Activities.
+You will find everything you need to know about life in Year 2 in the documents below – the ‘Weekly Timetable, Curriculum Overview and our current termly Topic Web.

-All the Way to Buckingham Palace…’ and ‘A Step Back in Time’ are our cross curricular themes this term.
+‘All the Way to Buckingham Palace...’ & ‘A Step Back in Time’ are our cross curricular themes this term.

+After half term our focus will move to a historical one when we travel back in time and explore what life was like in London at the time of the Great Fire of London of 1666.
 We will explore the different ways we can find out about life in the past (within our living memory and beyond).
 We will be looking at the life and works of significant figures in our history as part of this research.
-These individuals will include our present Queen Elizabeth II, Queen Victoria, Florence Nightingale, William Caxton and Tim Berners-Lee.
+These individuals will include Queen Elizabeth II, Queen Victoria, Florence Nightingale and Samuel Pepys.